 Conversely, bright light exposure in the middle of the night impairs sleep quality.
 Artificial light signals wakefulness to your clock because light suppresses melatonin, the hormone that promotes the transition to sleep.
 Listen to the full episode of Longevity by Design for a deep dive into the science behind the impact of light on sleep quality.

-Dr. Andrew Huberman’s top habits to implement today to improve longevity
+Top habits to implement today to improve longevity according to Dr. Andrew Huberman

 Longevity by Design's hosts asked Dr. Andrew Huberman for one lifestyle change that people can implement to improve their health and longevity, and he gave them five!